kostantism/Fit-Track/README.md

 To enable notifications:

-Navigate to the DS-Lab-NOC-main project directory
+Navigate to the Fit-Track-external-services project directory

 Run the NOC service (Spring Boot application)